riggod/Anti-Garbage-Childrens-Game/README.md

 Now that we've trained the model, we can test it.
 1. Above the performance metrics, click Quick Test.
 2. Select browse lov=cal files or insert image url.
-3. View the predictions returned by model - the probability score for cardboard should be the highest, like this:
+3. View the predictions
+ed by model - the probability score for cardboard should be the highest, like this:

 ![qcktst](https://user-images.githubusercontent.com/91531884/175304444-ff4a35d1-a851-4b37-aa1c-369bc15f0575.jpg)